rfabbri/vxl-1/vxd/contrib/brld/bmvgd/bmcsd/README.md

 parallel contours ::: --edgesuffix ::: .edg ::: *.png
 ```

+Note: The commandline program `curve` can also generate a more complete CEM file if desired,
+and will do so instead of CEMV based on the provided extension of the output
+filename when writing to a file.

 #### Parameter search
 If you have a range of reasonable parameters set in the GUI that may work,
 you can search for the best combination in parallel using a commandline script
 called `contour-scan`.

+#### Details of the `contours` program

+This command is implemented as a wrapper over `dborl_compute_contours`,
+whose source code is located at `lemsvxl/brcv/rec/dborl/algo/vox_compute_contours`.
+This performs the following steps:

 #### Contours prost-processing

-We can use machine learning and other prost-processing on top of the edgemaps,
+We can use machine learning and perform complex topological prost-processing on
-to get cleaner, well-connected curves.
-Thesea are provided by scripts
+top of the edgemaps, to get cleaner, well-connected curves.
+These are provided
-`contour-break`, `contour-merge`, and `contour-rank`.
-We recommend running them
+by scripts `contour-break`, `contour-merge`, and `contour-rank`.
+We recommend
-in the following order:
+running them in the following order:

 ```
 parallel contour-break ::: *.png